[Tips for architectural photography explained] I took some photos after moving my office

 - 3 summary

 Hello.
-I'm Goto, an in-house photographer who specializes in portraits, food, and architecture.
+I'm Goto, an in-house photographer specializing in portrait, food, and architectural photography.

 Our company, Beyond, moved to a new office in late April 2021

-A press release regarding Osaka office relocation has been published.
+Press release regarding Osaka office relocation has been published

 In fact, we were also involved in an office relocation project, and we were able to design the new office with attention to detail in every detail, from the cafe space (which becomes a bar at night!) to the offices and various booths

-to have as many people as possible see the office in its best condition I put my skills as a photographer to good use and was in charge of architectural photography of the new office.
+I put my skills as a photographer to use and was in charge of architectural photography of the new office.

 My career as a photographer is listed here